andrewhessler/paint-by-algo/THOUGHTS.md

 Okay, doing only `Visited` with exactly the color effect I want.
 The structure of Animation needs a lot of clarifying, that's probably next.
 Also some day probably a config option for blipping visited.

+### I wanna add walls
+I really want people to be able to place Walls, but I think it will make developing that feature much more exciting if Walls already work.
+Oh, but first I should fix animation/everything structure.

+Starting with separating PlayerInput and PlayerMovement.

+I separated them out, but have butchered movement controls with how I consume them.
+Probably track all 4 directions individually and evaluate them.

+Okay, so now my movement is smoother and you can't hit a combination of keys where you won't be moving even though you're holding down a key.
+BUT, there's a W and A bias, instead of a last pressed bias.

+Okay, I got it so that "last press wins" and also "living presses continue", so holding A and then D, go D, then let go of D, start going A.
+Pretty sure the old way had the W/A bias as well.
+So this is an improvement, just not sure if there's a more readable way to do it.